folio-org/stripes/doc/building-from-git-checkouts.md

 `stripes-loader`
 and
 `stripes-experiments`
 git modules all checked out next to each other.
+(At present, the Experiments module still contains the Okapi Console and the Patrons module.)

+## Avoiding uploaded NPM packages

-First, remove any NPM configuration you may already have which tells where to download the production versions of these packages from:
+If you want to be sure that you are using only your local checkouts and not packages that have been uploaded to NPM, begin by removing any NPM configuration you may already have which tells where to download the production versions of these packages from:

 	$ npm config delete @folio:registry
 	$ npm config delete @folio-sample-modules:registry

+## Running a minimal Stripes configuration

+This procedure will run a version of Stripes containing only the Trivial module which presents a modifiable greeting.

-Now pre-populate the Stripes core code's `node_modules` area with symbolic links to the code you want to work on.
-Starting in the `stripes-core`
+First, pre-populate the Stripes core code's `node_modules` area with symbolic links to the code you want to work on.
+Starting in the `stripes-core` checkout:
-checkout:

 	$ mkdir -p node_modules/@folio
 	$ cd node_modules/@folio